sreeja7748/VeritasOrb/README.md

 This project is released for educational and research purposes.
 Feel free to use, modify, and extend it with appropriate attribution.

 ---

+## 👩‍💻 Author

+Developed as a cybersecurity project exploring secure alternatives to traditional password-based authentication using geographic interaction and modern cryptographic techniques.